-There are two designated backcountry camping sites in ESWPP, Romulus and Tombstone.
-However, each has a regular backcountry campground and an equestrian one, so technically, ESWPP has 4 campgrounds.
-Big Elbow campground is not in ESWPP (and is its own Provincial Recreation Area anyway).
-Both Romulus and Tombstone have pit toilets, tables, designated sites and hitching rails for horses.
+There are 2 designated backcountry camping sites in ESWPP: Romulus & Tombstone.
+However, both have a regular backcountry campground and an equestrian one, so technically, ESWPP has 4 campgrounds.
+All have have pit toilets, tables, designated sites and hitching rails for horses.
 Fires are permitted at both, and there are fire rings (and usually firewood as well).
 Tombstone was upgraded in 2021.

-In addition, you can random camp anywhere in the park, so long as you are more than 1 km away from a facility such as a road or campground, and 1 km away from the boundary of a Provincial Park.
+In addition to the 2 (or 4) designated campgrounds, you can random camp anywhere in the park, so long as you are more than 1 km away from a facility such as a road or campground, and 1 km away from the boundary of a Provincial Park or PRA.
 Read all about random camping in K-Country here.
-Popular random camping locations in the park include up Evan Thomas Creek valley, Picklejar Lakes, Sheep Lakes, Rae Lake, in the Mist Ridge & Creek area, and by Junction Lake.
+“Popular” random camping locations in the park include up Evan Thomas Creek valley, Picklejar Lakes, Sheep Lakes, Rae Lake, in the Mist Ridge & Creek area, and by Junction Lake.
 The one place where random camping is prohibited in the ESWPP is at Tombstone Lakes.

 Alberta Parks maintains a patrol cabin near the Tombstone campground.
 Alberta Fish and Wildlife (kind of) maintains their own patrol cabin not that far away at the Sheep Lakes (pictured at right).
 That location also has a permanent metal horse corral for their use, as well as the use of the riding outfitters that built it for them.
 We’re not exactly sure if these cabins constitute “facilities” that you must stay 1 km away from if random camping, but we would assume so to be on the safe side.